 The funds received are reflected in real-time through your business bank account.

-An app like mCollect X can also be used by employees in your entire organization.
+An app like mCollect POS can also be used by employees in your entire organization.

 This means that members of your finance department can receive notifications when a payment is made and can follow up or reconcile payments much easier.